R4qun3/Eldoria/Eldoria/Draft/Example/Example Game.md

 Player 2:
 - Player 2 draws a card and adds it to their hand.
 - They play a Verdant Elder creature card (18/22) onto the game board.
-- Player 2 casts an Ancient Resurgence spell, reviving a defeated Verdantfolk creature.
+- Player 2 casts an Ancient Resurgence spell, reviving a defeated [[Verdantfolk]] creature.

 <hr>

-The game ends with **Player 1**, the Solyrians, achieving their objective of locating and wielding the ancient Solar Staff while Player 2, the Verdantfolk, failing to protect the sacred Grove of Eternity.
+The game ends with **Player 1**, the [[Solyrians]], achieving their objective of locating and wielding the ancient Solar Staff while Player 2, the [[Verdantfolk]], failing to protect the sacred Grove of Eternity.
 Player 1 wins the game!

 Note: The length of time for a game can vary depending on the players' strategies, card interactions, and the pace at which they make decisions.
 On average, a game of "Eldoria Chronicles: The Quest for Ascendancy" may take anywhere from 30 minutes to an hour to complete.